snimu/blog/contents/mixture-of-tokenizers/README.md

 **The pipeline**

 As shown above, we can run two models in parallel, both with a causal attention mask (a decoder-decoder model?).
-One (with model dimension d1) uses a byte level tokenizer, the other (dimension d2) a normal one.
-There is Cross Attention between them to get byte-level info into the normal tokens.
+One (with model dimension d1) uses a character-level tokenizer, the other (dimension d2) a normal one.
+There is Cross Attention between them to get character-level info into the normal tokens.

 This will be cheap:

-- The byte-level model is likely only needed in first few layers (or even just the first layer) to incorporate byte-level info into the main model branch.
+- The character-level model is likely only needed in first few layers (or even just the first layer) to incorporate character-level info into the main model branch.
 - d1 << d2
-- The byte-level branch can use very local attention (or RWKV/Mamba/xLSTM/...), which means that the extreme sequence length is not a problem.
+- The character-level branch can use very local attention (or RWKV/Mamba/xLSTM/...), which means that the extreme sequence length is not a problem.

-The added decoder working at the byte-level can likely help the model recognize and fix tokenization issues, at very little additional cost.
+The added decoder working at the character-level can likely help the model recognize and fix tokenization issues, at very little additional cost.
 Of course, it will only be able to do so at the input, not the output, but that seems like a big step already.

 And who knows, it might also confer additional adversarial robustness, like in "Ensemble everything everywhere".